-The study was performed in the Internal Medicine Polyclinic of the Dumlupinar University between August 2005 and March 2007.
-Consecutive patients above the age of 14 years were included into the study.
-Medical histories of the patients including HT, DM, COPD, and already used medications were learned, and a routine check up including fasting plasma glucose (FPG), HDL, LDL, and triglycerides was performed.
-Current daily smokers with six pack-months and cases with a history of three pack-years were accepted as smokers.
-Due to the low prevalence of alcoholism in Turkey (22), we did not include regular alcohol intake into the study.
-Patients with devastating illnesses including type 1 DM, malignancies, acute or chronic renal failure, chronic liver diseases, hyper- or hypothyroidism, and heart failure were excluded to avoid their possible effects on weight.
-Additionally, antihyperlipidemic drugs, metformin, and acarbose users were excluded to avoid their possible effects on blood lipid profiles and body weight (23, 24).
+The study was done in the Internal Medicine Polyclinic of the Dumlupinar University between August 2005 and March 2007.
+Consecutive patients at the age of 15 years and greater were included into the study.
+Medical pasts of the cases including HT, DM, COPD, and already used medications were learned, and a routine check up including fasting plasma glucose (FPG), HDL, LDL, and triglycerides was performed.
+Current daily smokers with six pack-months and cases with a past of three pack-years were accepted as smokers.
+Due to the very low prevalence of alcoholism in Turkey (22), we did not include regular alcohol intake into the study.
+Patients with devastating illnesses including type 1 DM, malignancies, acute or chronic renal failure, chronic liver diseases, hyper- or hypothyroidism, and heart failure were excluded to avoid their possible effects on body weight.
+Additionally, anti-hyperlipidemic drugs, metformin, and acarbose users were excluded to avoid their possible effects on blood lipid profiles and body weight (23, 24).
 Body mass index (BMI) of each case was calculated by the measurements of the Same Physician instead of verbal expressions.
 Weight in kilograms is divided by height in meters squared (18).
 Patients with an overnight FPG value of 126 mg/dL and higher on two occasions or already using antidiabetic medications were defined as diabetics (18).
 An oral glucose tolerance test with 75-gram glucose was performed in cases with a FPG value between 110 and 126 mg/dL, and diagnosis of cases with a 2-hour plasma glucose value of 200 mg/dL and greater is DM (18).
-Additionally, office blood pressure (OBP) was checked after a 5-minute rest in seated position with a mercury sphygmomanometer on three visits, and no smoking was permitted during the previous 2 hours.
-A 10-day twice daily measurement of blood pressure at home (HBP) was obtained in all cases, even in the normotensives in the office due to the risk of masked HT after a 10 minute education session about proper BP measurement techniques (25).
+Additionally, office blood pressure (OBP) was checked after a 5-minute rest in seated position with a mercury sphygmomanometer on three visits, and no smoking was permitted during the previous 2-hours.
+A 10-day twice daily measurement of blood pressure at home (HBP) was obtained in all cases, even in the normotensives in the office due to the risk of masked HT after a 10-minute education about proper BP measurement techniques (25).
 An additional 24-hour ambulatory blood pressure monitoring was not taken due to the similar effectivity with the HBP measurements (3).
 Eventually, HT is defined as a mean BP of 140/90 mmHg and higher on HBP measurements, and WCH as an OBP of 140/90 mmHg and higher but a mean HBP measurement of lower than 140/90 mmHg (25).
 An exercise electrocardiogram is performed just in cases with an abnormal electrocardiogram and/or angina pectoris.
 Coronary angiography is taken just for the exercise electrocardiogram positive cases.
 So CHD is diagnosed either angiographically or with the Doppler echocardiographic findings as the already developed movement disorders in the cardiac walls.
 The spirometric pulmonary function tests were performed in required cases after the physical examination, and the criterion for diagnosis of COPD is post-bronchodilator forced expiratory volume in one second/forced vital capacity of less than 70% (26).
-Finally, patients with plasma HDL values lower than 40 mg/dL were collected into the first, lower than 50 mg/dL into the second, and 50 mg/dL and higher into the third groups, respectively.
-The mean age, female ratio, smoking, BMI, FPG, triglycerides, LDL, HDL, WCH, HT,
+Finally, patients with plasma HDL values lower than 40 mg/dL were collected into the first, lower than 46 mg/dL into the second, lower than 50 mg/dL into the third, and 50 mg/dL and higher into the fourth groups. respectively.
+The mean age, female ratio, smoking, BMI,

-DM, COPD, and CHD were detected in each group, and compared in between.
+FPG, triglycerides, LDL, HDL, WCH, HT, DM, COPD, and CHD were detected in each group, and compared in between.
 Mann-Whitney U test, Independent-Samples T test, and comparison of proportions were used as the methods of statistical analyses.